Skip to main content

 Simeonov’s research interests include novel detection chemistries and techniques, assays and devices for diagnostics, assay miniaturization, and novel approaches to screening and therapeutics development.
 Presently, Simeonov and his group focus on developing assays to find and identify small-molecule modulators of previously understudied molecular targets and pathways.
 The goal is to de-risk these novel targets through the development of assay methodology and high-quality pharmacological tool compounds.
 Watch a video about NCATS laboratories to learn more.

 To expand the collection of therapeutic modalities at NCATS, Simeonov began research in the field of antibody discovery and development by generating synthetic, humanized, llama-based nanobody libraries.
 They were completed during the peak of the COVID-19 pandemic.
 In this unprecedented public health emergency, Simeonov and his group pivoted to employ these new libraries in phage-panning protocols against the receptor binding domain (RBD) of the SARS-CoV-2 spike protein.
 One of the nanobodies discovered, RBD-1-2G, possessed a high binding affinity and was able to directly compete with ACE2 binding to the RBD region.
 The team’s first antibody discovery was published in 2022.
-In April 2022, NIH contributed the intellectual property around the nanobody library and anti-spike nanobody technology to the technology pool organized by The White House and the World Health Organization to enable royalty-free access to anti-COVID therapies by developing countries.
+In April 2022, NIH contributed the intellectual property around the nanobody library and anti-spike nanobody technology to the technology pool organized by the White House and the World Health Organization to enable developing countries to have royalty-free access to anti-COVID therapies.
 Building on the success of the SARS-CoV-2 project, Simeonov’s group recently established several antibody discovery collaborations.

 Simeonov’s current projects include the following: